What is an Unsecured Note?

 Are Unsecured Notes the Same as Debentures?

-Unsecured notes can often be mistaken to be similar to debentures because the latter is also a form of unsecured corporate debt.
+Unsecured notes are often mistaken to be similar to debentures because the latter is also a form of unsecured corporate debt.
 However, while there are some superficial similarities between unsecured notes and debentures, the debt instruments are very different from one another.

 However, unsecured notes are typically uninsured debt instruments.
-On the other hand, debentures generally carry insurance policies that secure the lender or the investor in case the borrower defaults on their obligation.
+Whereas, debentures generally carry insurance policies that secure the lender or the investor in case the borrower defaults on their obligation.

 CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: